fgardt/factorio-spritter/README.md

 Options:
   -l, --lua
           Enable lua output generation
-  -r, --recursive
+  -p, --prefix <PREFIX>
+          Prefix to add to the output file name [default: ] -r, --recursive
           Recursive search for images.
 Each folder will be a separate sprite sheet -t, --tile-resolution <TILE_RESOLUTION>